hawaiihow/hawaiihow/content/posts/getting-married-in-hawaii.md

 ### Rings

-info on getting married in Hawaii
+info on getting married in Hawaii.